thomasthaddeus/cityuseattle.github.io/docs/database/mongodb.md

 The MongoDB Database Tools are a collection of command-line utilities for working with a MongoDB deployment.
 The Database Tools include binaries `mongodump`, `mongorestore`, `bsondump`, `mongoimport`, `mongoexport`, `mongostat`, `mongotop`, and `mongofiles`.

 If you are missing these tools, please refer to [here](https://docs.mongodb.com/database-tools/installation/installation-windows/) to install them.
-It is recommended to use the **Zip Archive** method to install, put the files in the `bin` folder in the compressed package into the MongoDB installation path, which is located in `C:\Program Files\MongoDB\Server\5.0\bin\` by default.
+Please use the **Zip Archive** method to install, put the files in the `bin` folder in the zip archive into the `bin` directory in the MongoDB installation path, which is located in `C:\Program Files\MongoDB\Server\5.0\bin\` by default.

 ![install_db_tools_zip_archive](/assets/images/database/mongodb/install_db_tools_zip_archive.png)